mimiro-io/.github/README.md

 Reusable workflow for your terraform configuration.
 Can be used to perform common terraform operations.

 ### Use in regular terraform CI.
-(Automatic apply to dev when there is a commit to master)
+(Automatic apply to non-prod when there is a commit to master/main)

 Create a `.github/workflows/ci.yaml` file and paste the below content.
 Make sure that the branch name is correct and update the values of `ssm_db_host`, `ssm_db_user`, `ssm_db_pass` to match the actual paths used in AWS SSM Parameter Store.